Median of Two Sorted Arrays

 Mastering this problem opens the door to many advanced topics: distributed computing, real-time statistics, and database optimization.
 It’s a testament to how mathematical insight can lead to efficient algorithms.

-The journey from $O(m+n)$ to $O(\log \min(m,n))$ teaches us that the right perspective can transform a problem.
+The journey from O(m+n) to O(\log \min(m,n)) teaches us that the right perspective can transform a problem.